Spiritual Director

 • Heather Russell

-Member at Large, and Director of Community Development.
+Member at Large, and Director of Community Care.

 Practitioners